desireUjjwal/Java/Core Java/readme.md

-to compile files in Java --> javac fileName.java \n to run files in Java --> java ClassName
+- to compile files in Java --> javac fileName.java
+- to run files in Java --> java ClassName